 I’m able to run everything I want on this machine and it doesn’t break a sweat.
 I’m pretty sure this is the longest I’ve owned a computer without some part of it breaking, so that’s pretty nice too.

 I’m using two vertically stacked monitors.
-There’s an ultrawide as the main monitor and a 27” monitor above for reference material.
+There’s an LG ultrawide as the main monitor and a Dell 27” monitor above for reference material.
 Both are 1440p, which I find to be a happy medium between the standard 1080p and 4k.
 The width of the ultrawide allows me to keep three files open side by side.
 I tend to do the vast majority of my work on that monitor and then keep docs and a terminal window on the top monitor.
 Looking at the top monitor for a long period of time gets uncomfortable but it works great as a reference.
 I use the VIVO vertical monitor mount to keep the two monitors in this configuration.

 I’ve written a lot about my keyboards, most recently about my Gergoplex.
 Unfortunately this keyboard isn’t present in the photo of my desk thanks to my lovely cat and a tipped over glass of water.
 So I’m back to using the Hot Dox for a while.
 The Hot Dox is fine, but I’m looking forward to getting back to a Gergoplex or similar in the future.